TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/interact/api/_index.md

 This error indicates that the client HTTP protocol version is old, so the server refuses to perform the request and requires a client update to HTTP 1.1 version or higher.

-### "No_application_rights" error
+### "No_application_rights" or "No_user_rights" error

 The API key you are using doesn't have sufficient rights to perform the desired API request.
 It might also be caused by a missing `Bearer` keyword in the `Authorization` header used in the API call.

-To resolve this issue, make sure your API key has necessary rights to interact with the desired application.
+To resolve this issue, make sure your API key has necessary rights to interact with the desired entity.
 Also, make sure to use the `Bearer` keyword when specifying the `Authorization` header.

 ### "Api_key_not_found" error